nicollorens12/CAIM/README.md

-# CAIM Laboratory Assignments

-This repository contains the laboratory assignments for the **Search and Analysis of Big Data (CAIM)** course during the 2024-2025 Q1 term.

 ## General Information

 This assigments where made with [Ricardo López](https://github.com/RLPUPC) for Search and Analysis of Big Data (CAIM) 2024-2025 Q1 course at Universitat Politècnica de Catalunya (UPC).